-The Week-ahead forecasts, sometimes referred to as long-term forecasts, are usually applied in cases where the accuracy is not so important, i.e. in situations, where trends prevail over granularity.
-These forecasts are most valuable as a blending of a number of different forecasts or from an ensemble, where the small-scale variability is reduced.
+The Week-ahead forecasts, sometimes referred to as long-term forecasts, are usually applied in cases where the focus is not on forecast accuracy, but on forecast skill, e.g. in situations, where trends prevail over granularity.
+These forecasts are most valuable as a blending of a number of different forecasts or from an ensemble predication system, where the small-scale variability is reduced.
 If this is done, such forecasts can serve to reduce reserve costs and generate more dynamic reserve allocation as well as auctions.

 The Seasonal forecasts sometimes referred to as ultra-long-term forecasts, predict variations due to seasonal and or climate variability.
 They may be derived based on climatology, correlation to various climate indices and oscillatory phenomena, climate models, or a combination of these methods.
-The most simple method is to analyse past measurements.
+Ensemble methodologies are the most preferable method due to the inherent uncertainty on such time frames.
+The most simple method is to analyze past measurements.

-Recommendation: Key when choosing a methodology is to carefully analyse the accuracy requirements of the task to solve.
+Recommendation: Key when choosing a methodology is to carefully analyze the accuracy requirements of the task to solve.
 For trading of futures in a trading environment a simple methodology may be sufficient.
-Tasks such as grid infrastructure planning or long-term capacity planning however require more advanced methodologies.
+Tasks such as grid balancing, grid infrastructure planning or long-term capacity planning however require more advanced methodologies.
 It is recommended to choose the method according to the need to capture quantities only (simple method) or capture also climatic extremes (advanced method).